 Unlocking the doors, she slipped inside, her heart beating fit to burst.
 It was quiet.
 But he was here, she just knew it.

 Taking a few more steps inside, his baritone voice rang out.
 "You have come here, in pursuit of your deepest urge, in pursuit of that wish, which 'til now has been silent, silent…."

 Hermione's breath caught in her throat.
 Why had he chosen this song?

 "I have brought you, that our passions may fuse and merge/ In your mind you've already succumbed to me, dropped all defenses, completely succumbed to me/ Now you are here with me/ No second thoughts, you've decided, decided…."

 And she had decided.
 She wanted him, consequences be damned.

-She walked through the stalks silently.
+She walked through the stacks silently.
 She would find him.

 "What raging fire shall flood the soul?
 What rich desire unlocks it doors?
 What sweet seduction lies before us?"